Sherry-Du/duxue17150014/Piscine_C_colles-Semaine_01/README.md

 Our group subject is subject 02;

-All 5 subjects have been finished;

-I put each subject in a folder ex_*.
+All 5 subjects have been finished, I put each subject in a folder ex_*.

 Group Members: